Cougars in Wisconsin

 While there have been several verified sightings of cougars in Wisconsin in recent years, there is currently no evidence that they are breeding here.
 Biologists believe that any confirmed sightings are transient male cougars, dispersing from a breeding population in the Black Hills of South Dakota.

 On March 22, 2020 a Snapshot Wisconsin camera captured a photo of a cougar in Waupaca County.
 This photo is an important milestone as it is the first cougar documented using the Snapshot program.
-This is the fourth confirmed cougar observation for 2020 and is assumed to be the same individual that was observed in Portage County in February.
+This is the fifth confirmed cougar observation for 2020 and is assumed to be the same individual that was observed in Portage County in February.

 A trail camera captured a photo of a cougar in Price County on Feb.
 1, 2020 and was later confirmed by a DNR biologist.
 The animal is suspected to be the same individual from the January 30, 2020 and December 15, 2019 observations.
-This is the second confirmed observation for 2020.
+This is the third confirmed observation for 2020.

 On Jan.
 30, 2020, a trail camera captured a photo of a cougar in Price County and was later confirmed by a DNR biologist.
 The animal is suspected to be the same individual from the Dec.
 15, 2019 observation.
-This is the first confirmed cougar observation for 2020.
+This is the second confirmed cougar observation for 2020.

 A set of cougar tracks were found in Sawyer County on Dec.
 15, 2019.
 Another observer also reported tracks in nearby Price County, on the same day, and they are assumed to be from the same individual.
 The site and tracks were later confirmed by biologists, making these the 11th and 12th confirmed cougar observations for 2019.